erichards/fithalo/CodeBook.md

 to click on the plot before the toggle off is registered.
 Therefore, it is recommended that the errorbands are only toggled on once the fit and plot are finalized.

+#### Label Mode

+Label mode functionality was created to quickly and easily shift the component rotation curve and radii labels to prevent crowded or overlapping text.
+Pressing the 'n' key disconnects the mouse-click events so that the user may interact with the text labels without triggering scaling of the disk, bulge, or halo model rotation curves.
+To move a text label position, simply click on it then use the arrow keys to shift it up, down, right, or left.
+Alternatively, the 'u', 'd', 'r', and 'l' keys may be used to shift the text up, down, right, or left, respectively.
+Please note that the text is shifted by changing its vertical and horizontal alignment only, so it cannot be shifted by an arbitrary amount.
+Press 'm' to return to the interactive mode and re-enable mouse-click scaling.

 ### Fitting Details